graphql/graphql-spec/spec/Section 4 -- Introspection.md

   # OBJECT only
   interfaces: [__Type!]

-  # INTERFACE and UNION only
+  # INTERFACE, UNION, and INPUT_UNION only
   possibleTypes: [__Type!]

   # ENUM only